Nellaker-group/happy/README.md

 ## Installation

-Our codebase is writen in python=3.11 and has been tested on Ubuntu 20.04.2 (WSL2), MacOS 11.1, and CentOS 7.9.2009 using both an NVIDIA A100 GPU and a CPU
+Our codebase is writen in Python 3.11 and has been tested on Ubuntu 20.04.2 (WSL2), MacOS 15.1, and CentOS 7.9.2009 using both an NVIDIA A100 GPU and a CPU

 You will first need to install the vips C binaries.
 The libvips documentation lists installation instructions [here](https://github.com/libvips/libvips/wiki) for different